 Once the inspection report comes back, you need to review it thoroughly.
 Don’t be surprised if it’s 30 + pages long with more than 25 “issues” that need to be repaired.
 This is typical.
 We’ve never seen an inspection report that didn’t have at least 5 items that needed repair.

 There is a big difference between small mainly cosmetic repairs such as (needing to recaulk a shower or repair a broken microwave handle) and large issues such (sewer back up in the basement).
-Remember, the home inspection is an informational report for you, the buyer, not a to do list for the seller.
+Remember, the home inspection is an informational report for you, the buyer, not a to-do list for the seller.
 We should only be concerned about structural issues, safety defects, or appliances/mechanicals not working.

 Therefore, here are our tips for reading the inspection report:

-- Pay particular attention to issues relating to the electrical, plumbing, roof, foundation, or water intrusion issues as these can be big ticket items to repair.
+- Pay particular attention to issues relating to the electrical, plumbing, roof, foundation, or water intrusion issues as these can be big-ticket items to repair.

-- If there are any big-ticket items which are concerning to you, decide if you want to have additional inspections performed.
+- If there are any big-ticket items that are concerning to you, decide if you want to have additional inspections performed.
 We can bring in a structural engineer, a sewer inspector, an electrician, or a pest inspector.
 You’ll be responsible for paying their fees.